nathanaelbosch/ProbNumDiffEq.jl/docs/src/index.md

-# ProbNumDiffEq.jl: Probabilistic Numerical Solvers for Differential Equations
+# Probabilistic Numerical Differential Equation Solvers

 ![Banner](https://raw.githubusercontent.com/nathanaelbosch/ProbNumDiffEq.jl/main/examples/banner.svg)

-__ProbNumDiffEq.jl__ provides _probabilistic numerical_ ODE solvers to the
+__ProbNumDiffEq.jl__ provides _probabilistic numerical_ solvers to the
 [DifferentialEquations.jl](https://docs.sciml.ai/stable/) ecosystem.
 The implemented _ODE filters_ solve differential equations via Bayesian filtering and smoothing and compute not just a single point estimate of the true solution, but a posterior distribution that contains an estimate of its numerical approximation error.

+For a short intro video, check out our [poster presentation at JuliaCon2021](https://www.youtube.com/watch?v=EMFl6ytP3iQ).

 ---